lukemcraig/NegativeHarmonizer/README.md

 # NegativeHarmonizer
 NegativeHarmonizer is a simple python program to invert the tonality of a music file.
 This works very well for compositions like Bach's fugues.
-If you try it on popular music, you'll probably need to transpose the isntruments back into their proper ranges, as the bass will be on the top.
+If you try it on popular music, you'll probably need to transpose the instruments back into their proper ranges, as the bass will be on the top.
 Beyond the fun of negative-harmonizing songs you know, this is a useful tool for composers and producers to add variations to their work.

 NegativeHarmonizer depends on python-midi, which can be installed with `pip install python-midi` (but not `pip install midi` as it's repo says).